PercussionOur Program Concentrations

 Once you experience the program at UNM you will be convinced it offers you one of the finest opportunities for your education and career.

-Our program of study provides every student a 21st century comprehensive percussion education.
-Focusing on experiential learning and performance in contemporary solo and chamber music performance, orchestral percussion, jazz, pop, and contemporary music, marimba ensemble (contemporary and tradition Mexican), and folkloric percussion (West and East African, Middle Eastern, frame drumming, steel band, Brazilian samba, and Afro-Cuban) students develop the skills needed for a successful career in music performance and education.
+Our program of study provides every student with a 21st-century comprehensive percussion education.
+Focusing on experiential learning and performance in contemporary solo and chamber music performance, orchestral percussion, jazz, pop, and contemporary music, marimba ensemble (contemporary and traditional Mexican), and folkloric percussion (West and East African, Middle Eastern, frame drumming, steel band, Brazilian samba, and Afro-Cuban) students develop the skills needed for a successful career in music performance and education.